liufran1/bageledio/README.md

 | I have reached the end of the game previously | I reach the end of the game today | I see my score history | |

-Backlog
-* Update dropdown items to be less hardcoded - combo of top ranked players and players in the database of games